 Address and deal with inequity

-When you have a larger company, it might be necessary to create an inclusivity council who can help set hiring goals, address employee engagement problems among underrepresented groups and advocate for inclusivity initiatives and events.
-The councils should be as diverse as possible, with members of different ethnicities, genders, business functions and geographic locations.
+When you have a larger company, it might be necessary to create an inclusivity council that can help set hiring goals, address employee engagement problems among underrepresented groups, and advocate for inclusivity initiatives and events.
+The councils should be as diverse as possible, with members of different ethnicities, genders, business functions, and geographic locations.

-Company culture is the backbone of all successful organizations.
+You can build good company culture by avoiding inequity and being inclusive.
+It’s important, and a good company culture provides a backbone for all successful organizations.
 A thriving workplace upholds values that propel team morale, and therefore, company success.